SonalSahwal/web_scraper/Readme.md

-# Unsplash Image Downloader with Selenium
+# Download Unsplash Images with Selenium

 This Python project uses Selenium to scroll through Unsplash and download images without compromising the quality of the images.